Book Now →

 Holding the Ball Rule

-Holding the ball is one of the most important rules in Australian Rules Football.
-When a player with prior opportunity is tackled and fails to legally kick or handball, field umpires award a free kick to the tackling player.
-However, if tackled immediately after gaining possession with no prior opportunity, field umpires call a "ball up" instead – a neutral restart of play.
+Holding the ball occurs when a player with prior opportunity is tackled and fails to legally kick or handball.
+Field umpires award a free kick to the tackling player.
+In 2026, a "shrug" while being tackled is now deemed prior opportunity.

 2